Manjunath-Muniappa/Git-Learning/README.md

-# Git-Learning
+# Simple Example Repository

-This is a simple repository for learning.
+This is just an example repository for training purposes.